A Friday foundation of faith: The Children’s Rosary

 You can learn more about how to pray the Rosary on the U.S. Conference of Catholic Bishops’s (USCCB) website.

-A Strong Fatih Life
+A Strong Faith Life

 In addition to the Children’s Rosary, St. Francis Xavier Catholic School students pray together during morning announcements, before and after lunch, and before afternoon dismissal.
 They also attend Mass on Wednesdays at 10 a.m. and participate in first-Friday adoration.